kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: I've opened the wallet, and I'm getting lots of red messages with an error like this: `2019-Jan-29 01:24:48.088688 ERROR [BlockchainSynchronizer] Failed to query blocks: NodeErrorCategory:5, Internal node error`**

-    A: Update to the latest version - this has been fixed! <http://latest.turtlecoin.lol>
+    A: Update to the latest version - this has been fixed in v0.3.2! <http://latest.turtlecoin.lol>

 * **Q: I think I should have more money in my balance than it is showing, what should I do?**

-    A: Update to the latest version - this has been fixed! <http://latest.turtlecoin.lol>
+    A: Update to the latest version - this has been fixed in v0.3.2! <http://latest.turtlecoin.lol>

 * **Q: I've tried resetting, but it isn't working.
 What should I do?**